 Health and wellness are essential for everyone—college students especially.
 Not only will you perform better academically when your health is good, but you will be happier as a person.
-The habits you develop now will likely persist for years to come, which means that it is imperative that you establish healthy habits and stick to them.
+The habits you develop now will likely persist for years to come, which means that you must establish healthy habits and stick to them.
 That means that what you are doing now in terms of personal health will have a huge influence on your health throughout life and can help you avoid many serious diseases.

 Considerable research has demonstrated that the basic elements of holistic health—nutrition, exercise, getting plenty of sleep, not abusing substances, and stress reduction—are important for preventing disease.
 Of all the basic elements of holistic health, sleep is one of, if not the most, important pieces to the puzzle.
-According to Dr. Merrill Mitler, a sleep expert and neuroscientist at the National Institute of Health (NIH), “sleep services all aspects of our body in one way or another: molecular, energy balance, as well as intellectual function, alertness, and mood.”
+According to Dr. Merrill Mitler, a sleep expert and neuroscientist at the National Institute of Health (NIH), “Sleep services all aspects of our body in one way or another: molecular, energy balance, as well as intellectual function, alertness, and mood.”
 When you are tired, you cannot function at your best.
 Sleep helps you think more clearly, have quicker reflexes, and focus better.
 “The fact is, when we look at well-rested people, they are operating at a different level than people trying to get by on one or two hours less nightly sleep,” says Mitler.
 We will continue the discussion of sleep later in this chapter.

 You increase your chances of living longer and happier than someone without healthy habits.
 Here are a few of the health problems whose risks can be lowered by healthful habits: